-Have you ever heard the word “API,” and wondered exactly what it is?
+Have you ever heard the word “API,” and wondered, what is this?
 Do you have a vague idea of what you might do with an API?
+Let’s find out!

 API stands for Application Programming Interface.
 In basic terms, APIs are a set of functions and procedures that allow for the creation of applications that access data and features of other applications, services, or operating systems.